magenta-aps/ansible-role-sphinx/README.md

 Sphinx
 ======

-Installs Sphinx
+Installs Sphinx - with Read The Docs theme
-(and requriments like python and pip)
+(and requirements like python and pip)

 Usage
 -----